 Los participantes registrados recibirán el día anterior a cada webinar el enlace Zoom y la contraseña para asistir al seminario.
 Se ruega no difundir esta información a potenciales asistentes no registrados.

-In order to preserve academic contacts and enhance the dissemination of research in this unprecedented context of uncertain duration, economic historians from Universitat de Barcelona, Universidad Carlos III de Madrid, El Colegio de México and the Universidad de la República, Uruguay, decided to launch a regular webinar dedicated to the presentation and discussion of research papers on the economic history of the Latin American and Iberian world.
+The Webinar in Ibero-American Economic History, jointly organized by economic historians from Universitat de Barcelona, Universidad Carlos III de Madrid, El Colegio de México and the Universidad de la República, Uruguay, aims to expand academic contacts and enhance the international dissemination of research on the economic history of Latin America.

 Each seminar has a maximum duration of one hour, with 40 minutes devoted to speakers’ presentation and the rest of time for questions.
 Each session has a moderator.
 Attendees can ask questions in writing in the chat and the moderator will be in charge of filtering and forwarding them to the speaker.